 I make all my slides with LaTeX, which generates a PDF.
 I use my own app on Mac Projektor to present it.
 Over the years, I added the features I needed for in-person classes, like freezing a slide while searching for another slide or preparing the answer to a question while the students do an exercise described on the frozen slide.

 Almost equally essential for me is another app I build Mirror Display Control.
 This app ensures that my display is never mirrored.
 I very much dislike it to share my private screen, which may have confidential information on it.
 I use a dedicated presenter account while giving talks or training classes.
 But even there, I sometimes have a WLAN password from the company where I'm giving the class or some credentials for some of these streaming platforms.
 As a bonus, this app automatically sets a background image of my choice for every new external screen it sees.

 Another app I really appreciate is ControlPlane.
 It brings context and location awareness to my Mac.
 One example is that ControlPlane automatically turns off the MacBook's WLAN if an additional display is attached.
 This and other actions help me automatically setup the presenter environment.

-Before the live virtual classes and talks, my presenter account was more or less 100% offline.
+Before the remote classes and talks, my presenter account was more or less 100% offline.
 That's why I have my own local Compiler Explorer and C++ Insights instances.
 However, in a virtual setup being offline is not an option.
-That's why I will now create another presenter account with the purpose of being for virtual classes and talks.
+That's why I will now create another presenter account with the purpose of being for remote classes and talks.